Mohamed-Abbas-Homani/BashNotesApp/README.md

 # Add a new note
 notes add "Your new note"
+or just
+notes add

 # Edit a note
-notes edit 1 "Updated note content"
+notes edit 1 "Updated note content" or just notes edit 1

 # Delete a note
 notes delete 2
+and you can
+notes delete 2 4 1

 # Search for notes
 notes search "keyword"